LukeLER/tinkerforge-network-timeclock/README.rst

 ------------------

 software/:
- * examples/: Examples for all supported languages
- * build/: Makefile and compiled files
+ * Contains all software files
- * src/: Source code of firmware

 hardware/:
  * Contains kicad project files and additionally schematics as pdf when available